To be eligible for admission to the LKSOM Postbaccalaureate Program, all applicants must:

 - Have demonstrated academic achievement in a competitive undergraduate setting and superior standardized test results.

 - Be a U.S. citizen or non-citizen with permanent resident or refugee/asylee status with the U.S. Citizenship and Immigration Services (USCIS).
 Applicants with permanent resident or refugee/asylee status will be required to upload this documentation to their PostBacCAS application.

 The successful applicant will also have:

 - Completion of 8 credits with lab in each of the following courses: Biology, General Chemistry, Organic Chemistry and Physics.
 Biochemistry may be used to replace General or Organic Chemistry coursework.
-You will need to complete the prerequisite section of the PostBacCAS application.
+Be sure to complete the Prerequisite section of the PostBacCAS application.

-- Matriculants to the program will have participated in substantial community service and medically related volunteer experiences.
+- Participated in substantial community service and medically related volunteer experiences.

 - Science GPA of 3.4 on a 4.0 scale, including all Biology, Chemistry, Physics, and Mathematics (BCPM) departmental courses.

 - Institutional Action

 - Standardized Test Scores (MCAT, SAT/ACT, GRE if applicable)

 Applicants are required to submit both a verified PostBacCAS application and an LKSOM Postbac Secondary application.
 The LKSOM application fee is $30.00 and can be paid by credit card or echeck upon submission of the secondary application.
 The fee is non-refundable.
 PostBacCAS collects their own processing fees.
 Both applications must be received before the deadline.
 There are no deadline extensions for incomplete applications.
 Since PostBacCAS processing may take up to 6 weeks, we strongly recommend that all application materials are submitted early.